nietras/nietras.github.io/_posts/2022-10-03-bendingdotnet-valid-identifier-separator-chars.md

 and then use Roslyn to compile that program and check if this would succeed using [`CSharpCompilation.Emit`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.csharp.csharpcompilation?view=roslyn-dotnet-4.3.0).
+Carefully encapsulating the char in underscores `_` to handle both the fact the first character is limited and if a char being tested is considered white space, which the final underscore handles.

 Hence, I ended up compiling 65.536 programs to check if a given identifier was valid or not.
 This took about 300 s or about 5 minutes.
 Faster than scouring through the unicode database I am sure 😅 This seemed a bit slow... a quick